Jabrils/SDEC/readme.md

 |---|---
 |Discover Hidden Codes|Consider you have a sequence that contains hidden codes within it, SDEC can be used to decipher those hidden codes, so long as the code has some sort of sequential dependency.
 |Classify Sequences (only binary for now)|SDEC can be used to classify sequences.
+|Encoder|Can use as encoder step for other networks like Autoencoder, SDEC to latent space, decoded to whatever